Delos Carleton Emmons

 Delos Carleton Emmons (January 17, 1889 – October 3, 1965) was a lieutenant general in the United States Army.
 He was the military governor of Hawaii in the aftermath of the Attack on Pearl Harbor and administered the replacement of normal U.S. banknotes with special war-emergency US banknotes in case the islands were invaded.
-He is credited with preventing the mass evacuation of Japanese-Americans from Hawaii, which many have called a shameful episode of racism and jingoism that was felt hardest on the mainland.

 Biography

 He was born on January 17, 1889, in Huntington, West Virginia.
 He graduated from the United States Military Academy in June 1909 and was commissioned an infantry second lieutenant.
 Emmons was assigned as commanding officer of Company B, 30th Infantry Regiment at the Presidio of San Francisco and in May 1912 went to Fort Gibbon, Alaska with the 30th.
 He returned to Plattsburg Barracks, New York.

 He became a first lieutenant in July 1916 and was detailed to the Signal Corps' Aviation Section for pilot training in August 1916.
 He was rated a junior military aviator in May 1917 and became a captain in July.
 Emmons next served as aeronautical officer of the Western Department at San Francisco and in December went to Washington as assistant executive in the Office of the Chief Signal Officer.
 The following June, Emmons was promoted to major and went to Mather Field, California.
 He became a lieutenant colonel in August and in December was transferred to McCook Field in Dayton, Ohio as assistant chief of the Engineering Division.

 Emmons transferred to the U.S. Army Air Service in July 1920 and a year later completed the Air Service Course at Harvard University.
 He returned to McCook Field for three years as chief of Production Engineering.
 Emmons went to Crissy Field, California in August 1924, where he served as commanding officer, and then to Rockwell Field as commanding officer of the 91st Observation Squadron.
 He went to Washington, D.C., in August 1927 as executive officer for the chief of the Air Corps.
 He held the same assignment for the Assistant Secretary of War for Air, F. Trubee Davison, in October 1928.
 Emmons graduated from the Air Corps Tactical School at Maxwell Air Force Base, Alabama, and the Command and General Staff School at Fort Leavenworth, Kansas.

 Emmons was concurrently commanding officer of the 18th Composite Wing and Air Officer of the Hawaiian Department at Fort Shafter in the Hawaiian Islands from March 1934 to July 1936.
 He became a colonel in March 1935.
 Emmons returned to the United States in July 1936 as commander of the 1st Wing, General Headquarters Air Force, at March Field, California, with promotion to brigadier general.
 Emmons received his second star in March 1939 as part of his appointment as commander of the GHQ Air Force at Langley Field, Virginia, succeeding Col. Frank Andrews, who was not reappointed after four years in the position and was returned to his permanent rank.